amis-erc20/amisdex/help/depositing-ether-and-buying-tokens-using-myetherwallet.md

 "Good Till Cancel" means that even if the offer we saw disappears, our order to buy will still stand - it will be added to the book and (hopefully) filled by someone else.
 If we don't want that, we could choose "Immediate or Cancel".
 Full details of terms and order statuses are covered in our [Trading Rules](../../trading-rules).

-When you click 'Place Buy Order', UbiTok.io will will not send anything - instead it will tell you what to send.
+When you click 'Place Buy Order', KIWI Exchange will will not send anything - instead it will tell you what to send.

 You'll need to copy-and-paste the details (address, amount, gas and data) into MyEtherWallet, then generate and send the transaction in MyEtherWallet.